Blog

 I also want to stress that sunscreen shouldn’t be the only thing you do to protect yourself from UV damage.
 It is just one part of sun safety which includes hats, polarized sunglasses, long sleeve shirts and seeking shade during the hottest hours of the day.
 You can learn more about things to do beyond sunscreen here.

-Sign-up HERE for our newsletter to receive access to expert skin care advice from founder and dermatologist Dr. Heather D. Rogers, MD.
+To learn more, sign-up HERE to receive weekly educational newsletters from our founder and dermatologist, Dr. Heather D. Rogers, MD.

 Back to blog